nfarrasd/Stock-Market-Reaction-Portfolio-Management/README.md

 This is an individual side-project made by Moch Nabil Farras Dhiya (me) as a mean to analyze whether there is a relationship between COVID-19, Currency Exchange, and Stock Market, especially in Indonesia.
 Specifically, it was done to implement my scraping, data analytics, time-series modeling, Neural Network knowledges, as well as portfolio optimization using Python and MySQL as the database.

+## Business Understanding
+COVID-19 pandemic had impacted many different sectors across the country, including entertainment, supply & chain, etc. Some also argued that the stock price were affected because of it.
+But, do they really?
+Regardless to the result, what are the recommended action for stockholder to maximize their portfolio income according to their investing nature?

+### Problem
+1. How do stock and currency exchange prices reacted during COVID-19 pandemic, specifically in Indonesia ?
+2. How are the stock prices, especially BBCA.JK, going to be in a 1-week time, starting from March 1, 2003 ?
+3. What are the optimum users portfolio, such that the optimum return can be obtained, given certain risk level ?

+### Analytical Approach
+1. Perform hypothesis testing on the datasets with confidence level of 95% to test whether COVID-19 pandemic affect the stock market.
+2. Utilize conventional ARIMA family and Recurrent Neural Network to forecast the stock prices for the next week, and see which model performs the best (have the lowest RMSE).
+3. Use Markowitz Model then plot the Efficient Frontier to build the optimum proportion of portfolio at certain risk level.
+Another advanced model can also be used.

 ## Dataset
 The data used in this project is obtained from MySQL Local Database (COVID-19) from my Automated COVID-19 project and YFinance (Currency & Stock Market Price).

-(soon changed to use COVID-19 API because I plan to deploy the data using Streamlit, where I can not possibly do if I host the data on local database).
+(soon changed to COVID-19 API because I plan to deploy the data using Streamlit, where I can not possibly do if I host the data on local database).

 ## Steps
 1. Extracting data from External Sources (Yahoo Finance) and Local DB